FidelisMomanyi/Delani-Studios/README.md

 Press Submit and a Pop up notification i.e. "Fidelis Momanyi, we have received your message.
 Thank you for reaching out to us.

 ## Support and contact details
-I am currently a sudent at the Moringa School, pursuing a Software in Development.
+I am currently a sudent at the Moringa School, pursuing a Software in Development Course.
 Incase of any queries you can reach me at;
 ## Slack:
 ```